Josh Bell (gridiron football): Calgary Stampeders

 On February 12, 2014, Bell signed as a free agent with the Calgary Stampeders, reuniting him with former defensive coordinator, Rich Stubler.
 Bell started all 18 games at defensive back for the Stamps in the 2014 CFL season.
 He finished the season with 56 tackles, 2 special teams tackles and 2 interceptions.
 On February 26, 2015, Bell and the Stamps agreed to a contract extension.

 Bell announced his retirement as a player on February 1, 2018.

 Coaching career

 Calgary Stampeders

 On the same day that he retired as a player, Bell joined the Calgary Stampeders' staff as the new defensive backs coach for the 2018 season.
 In his first year as a coach, he won his second Grey Cup championship following a Stampeders win in the 106th Grey Cup game.
 Following the cancelled 2020 CFL season, Bell was not retained by the Stampeders for 2021 due to the league-mandated football operation cap.

 Toronto Argonauts

 On May 14, 2021, it was announced that Bell had joined the Toronto Argonauts as the team's defensive backs coach.
 He won the 109th Grey Cup in 2022 and was with the Argonauts for three years.

 Saskatchewan Roughriders

 On January 15, 2024, it was announced that Bell had been named the defensive backs coach and pass game coordinator for the Saskatchewan Roughriders.
+He spent two seasons in that capacity and won the 112th Grey Cup in his second season with the team.
+He was promoted to defensive coordinator on January 9, 2026.